 There were no new needs identified during the most recently update.
 There is a continued need for access to transportation between Kittitas and Yakima counties.
-This is due to individuals accessing Central Washington University and SEATAC airport.
-These are currently served by the Yakima-Ellensburg Commuter and Bellair Airporter Shuttle.
-The Yakima Valley Council of Governments is an advocate for passenger rail access in Yakima as well as electronic aircraft.
-The electronic aircraft are smaller planes that could be used to access the rural cities in QUADCO with the larger hubs such as Yakima, Wenatchee, Moses Lake, Tri-Cities, and Spokane.
+Individuals living in Kittitas County need access to Yakima County for employment, post-secondary education, healthcare, and air travel.
+Yakima County residents need access to Central Washington University.
+The Yakima-Ellensburg Commuter provides access for individuals in Kittitas and Yakima counties.
+The Yakima Valley Council of Governments is an advocate for passenger rail access in Yakima as well as air travel, which could be used to access the rural cities in QUADCO with the larger hubs such as Yakima, Wenatchee, Moses Lake, Tri-Cities, and Spokane.